regnveig/pawpyrus/README.md

 It may be useful for:

 * Storing encryption keys, password databases, etc.
-* Sending digital info by fax
+* Faxing digital data

 ## Installation

-The script is pure Python and a part of PyPI, so can be installed via *pip*:
+The script is pure Python and a part of [PyPI](https://pypi.org/project/pawpyrus), so can be installed via *pip*:

 ```bash
 python3 -m pip install pawpyrus